IMPF Covid-19 Response

 With high levels of self-employment and scant access to social benefits, any loss of income directly threatens the very existence of not just thousands of authors, composers, and performers, but publishers and the rest of the music chain, many of whom struggle to earn a living even under normal circumstances.

 But this is about more than just economic losses.
 It brings into focus other geo-political considerations, such as governments seeking to strengthen their protectionist policies and thus creating more risk for global business as a result of the virus.
 Added to that, reduced tax-returns, dwindling economies and massive spikes in unemployment rates will result in governments struggling to justify continued support of the arts and culture.
-This, despite the fact people across the world will now, more than ever, need access to music and entertainment.
+This, despite the fact people across the world now, more than ever, need access to music and entertainment.

 The main objectives of the IMPF Covid-19 Medium/Long Term Recovery Plan are;

-- to promote members businesses
+- to promote members companies

 - to encourage a strong climate of collaboration throughout our membership and the music chain, including regulators, politicians, streaming services, and other stakeholders